Skip to main content

 MAINTAINING THE LONG BATTERY LIFE

-To maintain the long battery life, it is recommended not to charge the robot for long periods while it is being used (turned on).
+To maintain the long battery life, it is recommended to disconnect the charger after it finishes the charging process (the green LED(s) are ON).

 Mounting Rails